almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh/svc_xtime_nonSYNC.md

 	title1 = '''Auto Club Membership&#179;'''
 	text_box_height = '''290'''
-	copy1 = '''Each time you complete your standard service at a Ford dealer you'll receive State Auto Club Roadside Assistance and membership for up to 12 months.''' cta1a_text = '''Learn More'''
+	copy1 = '''Each time you complete your standard service at a participating Ford dealer you'll receive State Auto Club Roadside Assistance and membership for up to 12 months.''' cta1a_text = '''Learn More'''
 	cta1a_url = '''https://www.ford.com.au/owners/service/roadside-assistance/'''
 	cta1a_link_name = '''AutoClubMembership'''